-- A. At least monthly, verify receipt, issuance, and use of controlled inventory, including, but not limited to, bingo cards, pull tabs, playing cards, keys, pre-numbered and/or multi-part forms. - B. Daily, reconcile supporting records and documents to summarized paperwork or electronic records (e.g. total sales and payouts per shift and/or day). - C. At least monthly, review variances related to bingo accounting data in accordance with an established threshold which must include, at a minimum, variance(s) noted by the Class II gaming system for cashless transactions in and out, electronic funds transfer in and out, external bonus payouts, vouchers out and coupon promotion out.
+- A. At the end of each month, verify the accuracy of the ending balance in the bingo control log by reconciling it with the bingo paper inventory.
+Investigate and document any variances noted. - B. Daily, reconcile supporting records and documents to summarized paperwork or electronic records (e.g. total sales and payouts per shift and/or day). - C. At least monthly, review variances related to bingo accounting data in accordance with an established threshold, which must include, at a minimum, variance(s) noted by the Class II gaming system for cashless transactions in and out, electronic funds transfer in and out, external bonus payouts, vouchers out and coupon promotion out.
 Investigate and document any variance noted. - D. At least monthly, review statistical reports for any deviations from the mathematical expectations exceeding a threshold established by the CNGC.
 Investigate and document any deviations compared to the mathematical expectations required to be submitted per §547.4 of the NIGC Technical Standards. - E. At least monthly, take a random sample, foot the vouchers redeemed and trace the totals to the totals recorded in the voucher system and to the amount recorded in the applicable cashier's accountability document.